marriola/Transmute/README.md

 ﻿# Transmute

 A sound change applier for constructed languages.
 Transmute aims for expressiveness and flexibility, rather than speed, although it is reasonably fast on good hardware.
-Using the 64 rules in `protogermanic.sc` and the `pie.txt` lexicon in the `samples/ipa` folder on an Intel Core i5-6500T, rules compile in ~20 ms on average, and words take a millisecond or less on average to process all the rules.
+Using the 64 rules in `protogermanic.sc` and the `pie.txt` lexicon in the `samples/ipa` folder on a quad-core Intel Core i5-6500T, rules compile in ~20 ms on average, and words take a millisecond or less on average to process all the rules.